thanks4opensource/regbits/README.md

-**regbits** requirements, limitations, problems <a name="requirements_limitations_problems"></a>
+Regbits requirements, limitations, problems <a name="requirements_limitations_problems"></a>
 -----------------------------------

 #### Compiler optimization

-**regbits** requires a C++11 or later compiler.
-It should run correctly at any optimization level; however GCC optimization `-O1` or higher is needed as otherwise storage is allocated for the peripheral/register constant objects.
+Regbits requires a C++11 or later compiler.
+It should run correctly at any optimization level; however gcc optimization `-O1` or higher is needed as otherwise storage is allocated for the peripheral/register constant objects.
 (There are likely individual optimization flags which would allow `-O0` without the excess allocations.)

 #### Parameter passing

-**regbits** is specifically designed for passing its (usually constant) objects to functions by value, not by reference.
+Regbits is specifically designed for passing its (usually constant) objects to functions by value, not by reference.
 The objects are either one (regbits::Bits) or two (regbits::Mskd) native words in size, and at least on ARM architectures they should be passed in registers.
-If optimization is not enabled, GCC passes them on the stack.
+If optimization is not enabled, gcc passes them on the stack.

 Note that with at least with: